ymmah/chainspace/getting-started.md

 You need to have Python 2.7 (as well as pip) installed to run Chainspace.

-It's preferable to install python virtualenv to manage local python environments and their dependencies.
+It's preferable to install python virtualenv (`pip install virtualenv`)to manage local python environments and their dependencies.

 ```
 virtualenv .chainspace.env